But access to the basics doesn’t make you a professional photographer.

 Whatever this looks like for you, learning should be a lifelong pursuit.
 That way you’re always growing and expanding the expertise that you offer to clients.

 Consider also educating yourself on the business aspects of being a professional photographer.
 This has the potential to really boost your photography career.

 Many of the photography magazines on the market today talk about business aspects.
 This will help make you a well-rounded business owner that can tackle all sorts of issues that may arise.

-There’s lots more to running a successful photography business than what we discussed here, these simple steps will get you started when you first dive in!
+There’s lots more to running a successful photography business than what we discussed here.
+But these simple steps will get you started when you first dive in!

 We have tons of great tips for getting started as a professional photographer – why not check our articles on how to write a model release form or the lowdown on using stock images for a start!
 But first, check out this cool video on how to become a photographer.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: